 Being oblivious to the camera means the subject is photographed ‘unfiltered,’ so to speak.
 They are unable to strike a pose, put on a face, or hide behind a façade they create for the lens’s sake.

 When people hear the word candid photography, many will immediately conjure up images of photographers decked out in camo gear skulking in bushes or hugging the trunks of trees.

 It’s the wrong image.
 Instead, the experienced candid photographer is skilled at hiding in plain sight.
 Consider a typical wedding.

-There’s a place for posed shots and pre-arranged sets, but they fail to capture the myriad special moments that make up a busy wedding ceremony.
+There’s a place for posed shots and pre-arranged sets, but they fail to capture the countless special moments that make up a busy wedding ceremony.

 The whimsical smile of a bride unaware of the lens as she watches her new groom from across the room, or the lively conversation and animated laughter of brides waiting to get their hair done while sipping champagne.

-Then there are all those moments the guests share as they mingle at the reception area.
+Then, the guests share all those moments as they mingle at the reception area.